mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    before install.
 3. a java class with application specific settings in src/leocms/applications/MySiteConfig.java.
 See NatNHConfig.java for an example of what this class should at least contain.
-   Important information provided by MySiteConfig.java is CONTENTELEMENTS and PATHS_FROM_PAGE_TO_ELEMENTS.
+   Important information provided by MySiteConfig.java is CONTENTELEMENTS, OBJECTS and PATHS_FROM_PAGE_TO_OBJECTS.
    These arrays tell LeoCMS how content is related to the pages in the MySite application.
 This information is used in several places:
    a. to find the page if you only provide the id of a contentelement in the url